Germantown Second Saturday Festival is Saturday, July 8, 2017, 12 p.m. to 5 p.m.

 The family-friendly Festival will also feature a Kid Zone with moon bounce, face painting, and many art-fueled interactive activities.
-Mural Arts Philadelphia will host a paint day for a new mural in Germantown’s business district.
 The Germantown Artists Roundtable will invite festival-goers to create a work of art they can take home at the Imagination Station.
 The Free Library of Philadelphia’s Techmobile will be on-site with books and lots of learning opportunities.

 Visitors will learn about Historic Germantown’s 16 extraordinary historic houses, destinations, and museums, including Awbury Arboretum, Ebenezer Maxwell Mansion, Grumblethrope, and Wyck.

 The two sites located within the festival grounds, the Germantown Historical Society and Deshler-Morris House (The Germantown Whitehouse), will be open for tours.
 At the Historical Society, visitors can view the Elephants on the Avenue Gallery Show featuring work by Sonia Sanchez, Barbara Bullock, Benjamin Volta, Yolanda Wisher, Diane Pieri, Ife Nii Owoo and local community members.
 Learn more at freedomsbackyard.com.